 Is the Small-Business Recession Worse Than You Think?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's always difficult to get an accurate read on how small businesses are faring.
+Opinions expressed by Entrepreneur contributors are their own.It's always difficult to get an accurate read on how small businesses are faring.
 Most small businesses are privately held and not very forthcoming in sharing details about their operations.
 Ask an entrepreneur "How's business?" these days and you could be in danger of getting smacked.

 But datahouse Sageworks, which specializes in small-business intelligence, has been tracking small-company employment through the downturn.
 Their assessment: That recession in the mirror may be larger than it appears.
 Looking at revenue data from more than 25 million small businesses, Sageworks CEO Brian Hamilton finds that over the past two years, sales were down about 5 percent for the small-business sector -- and then down another 5 percent the following year, on top of that first decline.